fb pixel

 Research Interests:

-My research interests include rights-based conservation, institutional analysis, commons governance, and public policy related to natural resource management.
+My research interests include human rights-based approaches to development & conservation, institutional & legal analysis, commons governance, and public policy.
 As part of the MESC program, I will be working under the supervision of Dr Alan Diduck and Dr Kirit Patel.
-My thesis project seeks to explore the institutions, policy and governance regime of the dried fish economy in Gujarat.
-Dried fish is an important source of nutrition and livelihood for some of the most marginalized communities in South Asia, yet its policy and governance has been largely unexplored.
-The aim of my research is to bridge this research gap through an enhanced understanding of the dried fish economy and its implications on sustainable development.
+Through my thesis research, I seek to understand the substantive and procedural human rights in dried fish value chain in Valsad district of south Gujarat, India.
+Dried fish is an important source of nutrition and livelihood for some of the most marginalized communities such as women and tribal communities in southern Gujarat, India yet its policy and governance has been largely unexplored.
+Since dried fish value chains operate in the informal economy, human rights concerns are largely neglected.
+The goal of my research is to bridge this research gap through an enhanced understanding of the dried fish economy especially the post-harvest segments of processing and trade.

 Biography: